Finn Harps F.C.: Colours and crests

 The traditional colours of Finn Harps are blue and white.
 The club played in white jerseys and blue shorts upon entry into the League of Ireland.
 Their away strip was all green.
 Since that time Harps have played in either white or blue jerseys as their primary colour and used green, yellow or white as their away colours.
 In the 1975/76 and 1976/77 Harps wore blue and white stripes and repeated this during 1983/84 and 1984/85.

-Harps kits and training gear is currently manufactured by Joma Sports, and the club's jerseys are sponsored by the KN Group, with Superior Group and Joey O'Leary sponsoring the back and sleeves respectively.
-The current home strip is made up of a blue jersey with white sleeves, white shorts and blue socks with the home goalkeeping kit being pretty similar except with a light green jersey with black shorts and black socks.
-The current away strip consists of a luminous yellow jersey with navy trim, navy shorts and navy socks, the away goalkeeping kit is made up of a black jersey, black shorts and black socks.
-Harps current third kit is made up of a dark silver/grey jersey with blue trim, with matching shorts and socks, the third goalkeeping kit consists of a yellow jersey with black shorts and black socks.
+Harps kits and training gear is currently manufactured by Joma Sports, and the club's jerseys are sponsored by The Kernan Group, with Letterkenny Medics sponsoring the back.
+The third kit is currently dedicated to The Bluestack Foundation, who is the current Charity Partner.
+The current home strip is made up of a blue jersey with black pattern across the shoulders and chest, blue shorts and socks with the home goalkeeping kit being light green jersey with green shorts and green socks.
+The current away strip consists of a green jersey with white collared trim, white shorts and green socks, the away goalkeeping kit is made up of a purple jersey, purple shorts and purple socks.
+Harps current third kit is made up of a mix of colours ranging from blue to purple, with purple shorts and socks.
+The current third kit is in a partnership with The Bluestack Foundation.
+The third goalkeeping kit consists of a black jersey with black shorts and black socks.

 Finn Harps have sported various crests throughout their history.
 All, largely circular in composition, have featured a harp and new designs have essentially been modernised updates of the previous crest.
 The harp has traditionally been a symbol of Ireland.
 Footballs have also been a common feature.

 The modern stylised crests contain the club's name in a Gaelic-style font, similar to the Gandalf typeface.

 For the club's golden jubilee year, 2004, they introduced a new golden crest which was very similar to their early crest.
 Bar this crest, blue, green and white have been common colours used.

-In 2010, Finn Harps decided to play in a all-white kit due to demand from supporters after they wore an all-white kit against Shelbourne to celebrate 40 years in the League of Ireland in 2009.
+In 2010, Finn Harps decided to play in an all-white kit due to demand from supporters after they wore an all-white kit against Shelbourne to celebrate 40 years in the League of Ireland in 2009.
 They reverted to blue home kits in 2011.

 For the 2021 season, Joma sport has been announced as the jersey partner.